tompiron/ns-3-lisp/README.md

 This is a fork of E. Marechal's work that can be found [here](https://github.com/Emeline-1/ns-3_LISP_NAT).

 We added capabilities to the simulator in order to run simulations with the Publish/Subscribe extension of LISP.
-A link toward the thesis linked to this work will be available soon.
+The thesis linked to this work is available [here](http://hdl.handle.net/2268.2/16125).

 ## Installation steps (Linux)